 The speakers are usually compact, and the combined DVD/Blu-Ray player means you don’t have to devote shelf space to more than one machine.

 Similarly, the subwoofers are designed to be easily hidden, and so they make a good choice for smaller living spaces.
+Check out my top recommendations for subwoofers for every budget based on actual testing in realistic home environments.

 4. Easy to Install